 | 8+ zones | Custom quote — free site visit | — |

-Numbers are honest math.
-The base fee covers the controller, the manifold, the wiring, the trenching, and the labour.
-The per-zone fee covers heads, lateral piping, valve, nozzle selection per zone, and per-zone wiring.
+The numbers are honest math.
+The base fee covers the controller, the manifold, the mainline, the trenching, and the labour.
+The per-zone fee covers heads, lateral piping, the valve, nozzle selection, and per-zone wiring.
 There's no separate "install fee" or "design fee" tacked on after.

 "The most common question I get on the phone is 'how much does a sprinkler system cost?'
 The honest answer used to be 'it depends.'
 That's still partially true — soil and access matter — but I got tired of saying it without a number, so we built the public tier system.
 Now you can get within 5% of the real number before you ever talk to me.
 It's how I'd want to be treated as a customer."